mitesh-ko/mitesh-ko/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on projects Laravel CRM and Customer Feedback Application/Management
+- 🔭 I’m currently working on projects Next CRM and Customer Feedback Application/Management
-- 👀 I’m interested in coding in PHP, Python, JavaScript and their respective frameworks
+- 👀 I’m interested in coding in Python, JavaScript and their respective frameworks
 - 🌱 I’m currently learning to improve my project development design patterns
 - 👯 I’m looking to collaborate on a POS Project